 During a fun conversation with a friend, who is a successful restaurateur and high school softball coach, we lamented about the lost art of the game of Pepper.
 We both agreed it was time for Pepper to make a comeback.
-I plan to include it as one of the drills I use with my college softball team during practices and even before games.

 For those who are not familiar with Pepper, it’s pretty simple.
 One player is the hitter and the rest of the players are fielders.
 The fielders throw to the hitter from a short distance and the hitter attempts to hit a ground ball or line drive back to the fielders.
 There is really no limit to the number of fielders, but the typical game of Pepper includes five to seven players.

 To see the game in action, there are plenty of videos online, including this one by Rex Hudler, a former Major League player.

 The game begins when one of the fielders tosses the ball (overhand or underhand) to the hitter from fifteen to twenty feet.
 The hitter will then use an abbreviated swing to hit the ball back to the fielders.
 The intent is not for fielders to throw fastballs or for the hitter to launch rockets back at them.
 Fielders should throw balls the hitter can easily handle and the hitter should hit routine ground balls or line drives.

 Pepper can be used as a practice tool or as a fun competitive game.
 As a practice drill, the hitter should attempt to hit balls randomly or sequentially to each of the fielders, so they all get a chance to field multiple balls.
 The primary benefit for the hitter is to practice focusing on the ball as it hits the bat, and the primary benefit for fielders is a keener focus on the ball until it stops in the glove.